-100% of the net proceeds of the Offering will be utilized within the Corporation's wholly owned subsidiary, Production Resources Inc. ("PRI"), to pursue a growing oil and gas services opportunity.
-PRI is proposing to take advantage of its already owned equipment, along with using net proceeds from the Offering to acquire additional equipment and labour to pursue a cement services branch within PRI.
-This branch of business would pursue the plugging and abandonment of some of PRI's own wells, along with wells owned by other operators in the South Texas region.
-This diversified services approach benefits both the Corporation on its own wells owned (through PRI) by not having to pay an external third party to assist with the plugging and abandoning our own wells (saving the Corporation up to \$12,000 per well) while at the same time allowing for additional revenues to be potentially generated by assisting other operators in the area with the plugging and abandonment of their wells (of which management of the Corporation believes there to be a high demand for in the area).
+The net proceeds of the Offering will be utilized within the Corporation's wholly owned subsidiary, Production Resources Inc. ("PRI"), to grow the Company's oil and gas services opportunity.
+PRI will use net proceeds from the Offering to acquire additional equipment to expand the cement services branch within PRI to include additional well servicing operations.
+The additional equipment acquired will benefit and service both the Corporation on its own wells (owned through PRI), while at the same time allowing for additional revenues to be potentially generated by assisting other operators in the area with the servicing of their wells (of which management of the Corporation believes there to be a high demand for in the area).